pablos-here/nbiff/README.md

 #### Thunderbird

-There are rare times when, it appears, that an `.msf` is not immediately flushed to disk.
+It appears that there are rare times when an `.msf` is not immediately flushed to disk.
 This causes `nbiff` to believe there are **Unread messages** when there are none.

 Within a two or three minutes, `Thunderbird` synchronizes the disk file and all is well.